ttencate/commonmark/README.md

 standards-compliant, pluggable and fast [CommonMark](http://commonmark.org) implementation for [Go](http://golang.org) (golang).

-It is currently being implemented, and not ready for use yet.
+It is not ready for use, and probably never will be.
+As it turns out, writing a CommonMark implementation that (a) conforms to the spec, (b) does not mirror the inextensible, inflexible design of the reference implementation, and (c) is pluggable, is harder than I estimated, and I don't have time for it.

 Installing
 ----------